rusegithub/jekyll-now/_posts/2022-04-20-Hello-Word.md

 |Score|**1-0**|
 {: .tablelines}
 <p></p>
+****

-`Eddie Howe has only lost one of his 10 Premier League home matches with that solitary defeat coming at the hands of Manchester City.
-The atmosphere at St James' Park and around the club in general is certainly creating a tough environment forvisiting teams.
+`Eddie Howe has only lost one of his 10 Premier League home matches, with that solitary defeat coming at the hands of Manchester City.
+The atmosphere at St James' Park and around the club in general is certainly creating a tough environment for visiting teams.
 Three straight defeats have stalled their progress towards safety but all of those setbacks came on the road.
 A return to home comforts on Friday night under the lights should see them snap that losing run.`

 `Joe Willock is a player who has landed us a couple of touches this season and his goalscorer prices with Sky Bet remain juicy enough to attack again.`